microsoft/react-native-code-push/README.md

 ##### Constructors

 - __CodePush(String deploymentKey, Activity mainActivity)__ - Creates a new instance of the CodePush runtime, that will be used to query the service for updates via the provided deployment key.
 The `mainActivity` parameter should always be set to `this` when configuring your `ReactInstanceManager` inside the `MainActivity` class.
+This constructor puts the CodePush runtime into "release mode", so if you want to enable debugging behavior, use the following constructor instead.

-- __CodePush(String deploymentKey, Activity mainActivity, bool isDebugMode)__ - Equivalent to the other constructor, but allows you to specify whether you want the CodePush runtime to be in debug mode or not.
+- __CodePush(String deploymentKey, Activity mainActivity, bool isDebugMode)__ - Equivalent to the previous constructor, but allows you to specify whether you want the CodePush runtime to be in debug mode or not.
 When using this constructor, the `isDebugMode` parameter should always be set to `BuildConfig.DEBUG` in order to stay synchronized with your build type.
 When putting CodePush into debug mode, the following behaviors are enabled:

     1. Old CodePush updates aren't deleted from storage whenever a new binary is deployed to the emulator/device.
 This behavior enables you to deploy new binaries, without bumping the version during development, and without continuously getting the same update every time your app calls `sync`.